trafficstars/metrics/README.md

 * `1D` -- is the statistics for the last day
 * `Total` -- is the total statistics

-Once per second the `Current` became `1S` and an empty `Current` appears.
+Once per second the `Current` became `1S` and an new empty `Current` appears instead.
 And there's a history of the last 5 statistics for `1S` which is used to recalculate statistics for `5S`.
 There's in turn a history of the last 12 statistics for `5S` which is used to recalculate statistics for `1M`.
 And so on.